 Vlad the Impaler is almost always singled out among other medieval figures due to the legends surrounding his name.
-Made famous due to his visceral way of dealing with his enemies, he was nonetheless a significant political player in 15th century Europe.
+Made famous due to his visceral way of dealing with his enemies, he was nonetheless a significant political player in 15th-century Europe.
 He fought and won battles against exceptional odds and used a variety of strategies to win.
 While it is easy to label him as a brute due to many myths, it is more rewarding to discover how he played his part as a leader and a military commander in one of the most tumultuous times in European history.

-1. The Art of War
+1. Vlad the Impaler Was Well-Educated in the Art of War

 Vlad’s military experience began in his early years.
 He learned the basics of war at the court of his father, Vlad II Dracul.
 After his father took the throne of Wallachia, Vlad the Impaler continued his training at the court of the Ottoman Sultan, Murad II.
 Here, he and his younger brother, Radu, were taken as hostages to secure their father’s loyalty.
-Besides military training, Vlad the Imapler came in contact with people from other cultures, such as Germans and Hungarians, which gave him more insight and experience.
+Besides military training, Vlad the Impaler came in contact with people from other cultures, such as Germans and Hungarians, which gave him more insight and experience.

 He’s gained more practical experience during his campaign for the throne of Wallachia.
 After the murder of his older brother and father in 1447, Vlad returned the next year accompanied by a unit of Ottoman cavalry.
 With their assistance, he took the throne, but for only two months.
-The local nobles, who did not support his claim and were hostile to the ottomans, quickly deposed him.
+The local nobles, who did not support his claim and were hostile to the Ottomans, quickly deposed him.
 From 1449 to 1451, he took refuge in Moldavia at the court of Bogdan II.
-Here, he gained strategical insight regarding his neighbors, Moldavia, Poland, and the Ottoman Empire.
+Here, he gained strategic insight regarding his neighbors, Moldavia, Poland, and the Ottoman Empire.
 This information would prove significant in the future campaigns he would fight.

 The essential campaign that characterized his rule was the campaign for the throne of Wallachia.
 As mentioned above, it began in 1448 and continued until he died in 1476.
 In 1456, John Hunyadi, preparing for his anti-ottoman campaign in Belgrade and he entrusted Vlad the Impaler with the command of an armed force to protect the mountain passes between Wallachia and Transylvania while he is away with the main army.
 Vlad used this opportunity to recover the throne again that same year.